-F. Maximum Density.
+F. Maximum Density

-1. The maximum density in a General PUD shall be no greater than that permitted in the underlying zone district prior to PUD approval.
+The maximum density shall be no greater than that permitted in the underlying zone district prior to PUD approval.
+Densities may be reduced if:

-- 2. The Zoning Administrator may recommend and the Board of Trustees approve a maximum density increase in a Community Benefit PUD by up to 20 percent based on the applicant's ability to demonstrate that the increased density is appropriate for the location, will not detrimentally impact surrounding neighborhoods, and that the site does not meet any of the density reduction criteria in Section F.3. - 3.
-Densities in any type of PUD may be reduced if: - (a) There is not sufficient water pressure and other utilities to service the proposed development; - (b) There are not adequate roads to ensure fire protection to the proposed development; - (c) The land is not suitable for the proposed development because of soil or geologic conditions, flood hazards or the presence of historic or prehistoric sites; or - (d) The design and location of any proposed structure, road, or driveway in the proposed development is not compatible with surrounding land uses, would adversely affect the neighborhood character or adversely affect critical natural features of the site. - G. Minimum Common Open Space.
+- 1. There is not sufficient water pressure and other utilities to service the proposed development; - 2.
+There are not adequate roads to ensure fire protection to the proposed development; - 3.
+The land is not suitable for the proposed development because of soil or geologic conditions, flood hazards or the presence of historic or prehistoric sites; or - 4.
+The design and location of any proposed structure, road, or driveway in the proposed development is not compatible with surrounding land uses, would adversely affect the neighborhood character or adversely affect critical natural features of the site.

+G. Minimum Common Open Space